-How to Have a Relationship with an Addict in Recovery
+How to Have a Relationship with a Partner in Recovery

-If your loved one has chosen rehab, that’s a good sign they are on the road to a life without substance abuse.
-However, you will need to remember that they are still an addict, even if they have not used in months or even years.
+If your loved one has chosen to begin treatment, that’s a good sign they are on the road to a life without substance abuse.
+However, you will need to remember that addiction is a chronic disease, even if they have not used in months or even years.
 They will always have the potential to return to substance abuse and they will require lots of help to avoid this possibility.

 The best thing you can do for your loved one in recovery is to provide them with support.
 Remind them that you are available to them and are sending them your love and encouragement every day.
 Tell them you are proud of them.

 Reach Out to Westwind Recovery® Today

 All in all, every relationship is different.
 While addiction can certainly cause conflict, it can be possible to have a healthy relationship with someone who is willing to take the steps of going through treatment and healing.

 At Westwind Recovery®, we offer a number of addiction treatment programs in our Los Angeles recovery center.
 Our luxury treatment center is a safe, supportive environment where your loved one can focus on the journey to recovery.
 Connect with a member of our team by calling us or reaching out online today.